Comparison

 Where does WrenchPilot tend to fit better?

 Independent diesel and heavy-duty truck shops, solo mechanics on the Lite tier, and shops scaling from one bay to about ten.
-The flat (non-per-user) pricing model is more predictable as you add technicians.
-The embedded AI agent is materially deeper than the AI surface in Fullbay today.
-And the product is built and used inside an active diesel shop, which shows in the technician-facing UX.
+Flat (non-per-user) pricing stays predictable as you add technicians.
+Embedded AI in the job workflow, mobile time on the repair order, and product decisions shaped inside an active diesel shop.

 Can I migrate from Fullbay to WrenchPilot?